FAQ – OpenVZ End-of-Life

 GleSYS offers two platforms – VMware or KVM – to choose between.

-KVM is our newest addition, offering a cost-effective solution and featuring the latest operating systems, including the recently released AlmaLinux.
+KVM is our newest addition, offering a cost-effective solution and featuring the latest operating systems.
 With direct access to local storage, KVM is optimized for I/O intensive applications.

 KVM is currently available in Stockholm, Falkenberg, and Oulu (Finland).
 Read more about KVM

-VMware is offering High Availability and the possibility to build isolated networks and connect your servers to local networks.
+VMware offers High Availability and the possibility to build isolated networks and connect your servers to local networks.
 Run whatever operating system you prefer.

 VMware is currently available in Falkenberg, Stockholm, Oslo, Amsterdam, and London.
 Read more about VMware